c9s/AssetKit/README.md

 ============

     $ pear channel-discover pear.corneltek.com
-    $ pear install corneltek/AssetKit
+    $ pear install corneltek/AssetToolkit

 Definitions
 ============
-To use AssetKit, you have to know some basic component concepts in AssetKit.
+To use AssetToolkit, you have to know some basic component concepts in AssetToolkit.

 One asset can have multiple file collection, the file collection can be css, coffee-script, live-script, javascript collection.